-4.2.2 A Student Care Planning meeting shall be convened and chaired by the Head of Student Support Services or Director of Undergraduate or Postgraduate Studies (or equivalent) from the student’s department in order to discuss (i) the previously identified concerns and any new areas of concern and (ii) to assess the student’s fitness to attend.
+4.2.2 A Student Care Planning meeting shall be convened and chaired by the Director of Wellbeing Support Services (or their nominee) or Director of Undergraduate or Postgraduate Studies (or equivalent) from the student’s department in order to discuss (i) the previously identified concerns and any new areas of concern and (ii) to assess the student’s fitness to attend.

 4.2.3 The Support Review Panel typically will comprise:

 the student (accompanied by a friend / colleague if they so wish)a representative(s) from the student’s academic department (normally Personal or Senior Department Tutor or Supervisor), a representative(s) from Student Support Services, where appropriate, a relevant member of the Residential Life Team, typically a Warden or Senior Warden

 4.2.4 The date, time and place of the meeting shall be notified to the student in writing typically at least five University working days beforehand.
 This notification shall make clear the cause of concern and who will attend the meeting.

 4.2.5 Where the concern covers health matters, the University may seek an appropriate professionally qualified opinion which addresses specific issues (nature of condition, its current status, its severity, details of the way the condition adversely affects the student or others, and how it might be exacerbated).
 Other professional opinions may also be requested/provided.

 4.2.6 The student may also provide professional medical evidence.
 The student will be able to submit this and other documents for consideration at the meeting.